Chloe Cherry

-Elise Jones (born August 23, 1997), known professionally as Chloe Cherry, is an American actress, model, and former pornographic actress.
+Elise Marilyn Jones (born August 23, 1997), known professionally as Chloe Cherry, is an American actress, model, and former pornographic actress.
 She started her pornographic career in 2015 with Hussie Models, eventually appearing in over 200 films.
-She made her acting debut as Faye on the HBO teen drama television series Euphoria (2022–present).
+She made her mainstream acting debut as Faye on the HBO teen drama television series Euphoria (2022–present).

 Early life

-Elise Jones was born on August 23, 1997 in Willow Street, Pennsylvania, where she was also raised, describing her upbringing as "very conservative and boring".
-Cherry's father was diagnosed with cancer when she was seven years old and died the following year.
-In high school, she worked on her school's yearbook, read morning announcements, and briefly managed a band, though she has stated that she was a "terrible" student and got poor grades.
+Cherry was born on August 23, 1997, in Willow Street, Pennsylvania, where she was also raised, describing her upbringing as "very conservative and boring".
+Cherry's father was diagnosed with cancer when she was seven years old.
+He died the following year.
+In high school, she worked on her school's yearbook, read morning announcements, and briefly managed a band.
+Cherry has stated that she was a "terrible" student and got poor grades.
 According to her, she was frequently bullied by other students for not attending church and was "obsessed with sex" in her late teens.

 Career

 In 2015, one week after Cherry turned 18 years old, she moved from Pennsylvania to Miami to become a pornographic actress.
 She was soon signed to pornographic modeling agency Hussie Models, where she was represented by Riley Reynolds, before moving to Los Angeles and signing with Spiegler Girls.
 By 2019, she had starred in over 200 pornographic films and became popular on Pornhub, where her films received over 125 million views.
 Early on during the COVID-19 pandemic, she began primarily using OnlyFans to sell pornographic content.

 In 2022, Cherry made her acting debut on the second season of the HBO teen drama television series Euphoria in the recurring role of Faye, a drug dealer's girlfriend.
-Prior to appearing on the show, Cherry made a pornographic parody of Euphoria, in which she played Jules, with fellow pornographic actress Jenna Foxx.
-Euphorias showrunner, Sam Levinson, later sent Cherry an email asking her to audition for the role of Ami, a stripper and drug addict, after becoming a fan of hers on Instagram due to her sense of humor.
-After two virtual auditions, Cherry auditioned in person for Levinson in Los Angeles and was given the part of Faye instead.
+Prior to landing her role as Faye, Cherry made a pornographic parody of Euphoria, in which she played Jules, with fellow pornographic actress Jenna Foxx.
 Cherry was called one of the breakout stars of the show by critics.
 She soon retired from pornographic acting to pursue screen acting full-time.

 In January 2022, Cherry signed a contract with British modeling agency Anti-Agency London.
 She made her runway debut in February 2022, walking for LaQuan Smith during New York Fashion Week.
 In March 2022, she announced she was done with the porn industry.

-Cherry will star in the science fiction drama film www.RachelOrmont.com, written and directed by Peter Vack, and the comedy-drama film Tuna Melt, written and directed by Eddie Huang.
+Cherry starred in the 2024 experimental sci-fi drama film www.RachelOrmont.com written and directed by Peter Vack.

+She is slated to star in the comedy-drama film Tuna Melt written and directed by Eddie Huang.

+In May 2024, Cherry was featured on pop singer Charli XCX's music video for "360", which also had appearances from other "popular internet It girls" Chloë Sevigny, Julia Fox, Rachel Sennott, Emma Chamberlain, Gabbriette, Alex Consani, A. G. Cook, Isamaya Ffrench, Salem Mitchell, Hari Nef, Richie Shazam, among others.

 Personal life

 Cherry has described herself as polyamorous.
-In February 2023, she was charged with a misdemeanor count for retail theft in Lancaster, Pennsylvania after being accused of stealing a US$28 blouse from a Lancaster shopping complex in December 2022.
+In February 2023, she was charged with a misdemeanor count for retail theft in Lancaster, Pennsylvania, after being accused of stealing a US$28 blouse from a Lancaster shopping complex in December 2022.